 - Attend a dog show – Where there’s a dog show, there are breeders.
 Attend one to get the low down on litters.

 - Check the dog breed club – Check out the Pug Dog Club of America and/or your local pug club to find a list of breeders.

 - American Kennel Club – The AKC marketplace lists 100% AKC puppies from AKC-Registered litters and the breeders.
 More on this below.

 Related: How to Adopt a Pug

-Here are questions you should be prepared to ask:
+Here are questions the breeder should be prepared to answer:

 - What requirements do you have of people looking to take home one of your puppies?
 Breeders should be as interested in you as you are in them.
 They should ask about you, your family and your household.